Psalms For Life

 Seeking refuge in God

-Pleasing God often prompts those around us who despise God to attack us verbally or physically.
+Pleasing God can prompt those around us who despise God to attack us verbally and physically.
 But God still reigns supreme, and his hatred of evil means we can count on his protection.

 A David psalm.